bendalab/punitmodel/README.md

 Model parameters are stored in csv files.

+- `models.csv`: the best fitting models from both fitting attemps.
+  Use these models!
-- `models.csv`: the original model parameters.
+- `models_old.csv`: the original model parameters.
+  `goodcells.dat` contains in each line a cell identifier of those cells where the models from `models_old.csv` fit the cells reasonably well.
 - `models_202106.csv`: model parameters from a newer fitting attempt.

-- `goodcells.dat` contains in each line a cell identifier of those cells where the models fit the cells reasonably well.

 ![2012-12-21-am](docs/2012-12-21-am-invivo-1.png)